 Amendments to Schedule: If a motion or stipulation is filed to request a change of scheduled dates, please consider whether the change will necessarily require a new trial date.
 Generally, five months must be allowed between the dispositive motion deadline and the trial date to allow the motions to be filed, briefed, set, argued and decided before trial preparation starts.
 A motion or stipulation that does not leave this amount of time will likely not be granted.

 The motion to amend should include the existing dates and the proposed dates.
-If a motion or stipulation to amend schedule is filed, a new Proposed Scheduling Order should simultaneously be emailed to email@example.com, unless the case is assigned to a Judge Jenkins or Judge Sam in which case the Proposed Order should be emailed directly to that judge.
+The party filing a motion, stipulated or not, to amend schedule should simultaneously email a new Proposed Scheduling Order directly to the judge the case is assigned to.
+If a case has both a Magistrate Judge and a District Court Judge, the party should send the new Proposed Scheduling order to the Magistrate Judge.
 (See Administrative Procedures II.
 G. 6. for those email addresses.)
 Even if the parties stipulated to the amendment, the motion must reflect good cause and/or excusable neglect for the extention pursuant to Fed.
 R. Civ.
 P. 6(b)(1).
-If the amendment would set the trial more than three years after the date the plaintiff filed the case, the magistrate judge will hold a hearing and require participation of party representatives at that hearing to help determine whether good cause and/or excusable neglect exist to extend the schedule and therefore the case.
+If the amendment would set the trial more than three years after the date the plaintiff filed the case, the judge may hold a hearing and require participation of party representatives at that hearing to help determine whether good cause and/or excusable neglect exist to extend the schedule and therefore the case.

-It is improper to use a combined "motion and order" to amend a scheduling order.
+Submitting a combined "motion and order" to amend a scheduling order is improper.
 DUCivR 10-1(a) provides: